junxit/us-congress-bills-116/derived/amendments.md

 ### 20 U.S.C. § 1022a

-> by striking “limited English proficient” both places it appears and inserting “English learners”;
+> by striking “limited English proficient” both places it appears and inserting “English learners”; and

 | | |
 |---|---|